Shuzhengz/cse15l-lab-reports/report3.md

         painfully slow process.
 There is also a financial disincentive for chemical registrants to
 ```

 Which prints two lines of context above and below the word.
+This is useful when you want to show
+the context that the word is in, and to make sure that you got the file that you wanted.

 We can also run it when there are multiple matching word, in that case, the command would print 2
 extra linex above and below blocks of text that contains mutiple of the same word: